Lygodactylus williamsi: Habitat

 In the wild, the turquoise day gecko lives exclusively on the (redlisted endemic) screwpine, Pandanus rabaiensis, mostly in the leaf crown.
 It only lives on large trees, those with leaves more than 1 m long.
 A single leaf crown will typically contain a single individual, or an adult male, an adult female, and juveniles.
-It eats small insects and drinks water from leaves.
+It eats small insects and fruit and drinks water from leaves.
 It is also fond of nectar.

 Habitat loss

 Collectors commonly cut down screwpine trees to reach the geckos living in the leaf crest, destroying the gecko's habitat.
 Many geckos are thought to die while being shipped to market.
-The pet trade is likely a worse threat than habitat loss.The gecko is now restricted to the forest in Tanzania and is at risk of extinction in the wild as the forests are cleared.
+The pet trade is likely a worse threat than habitat loss.
+The gecko is now restricted to the forest in Tanzania and is at risk of extinction in the wild as the forests are cleared.

 L. williamsis tropical forest habitat is also shrinking and fragmenting.
 Neither of the Catchment Forest Reserves where it occurs is well-protected.
 The forest is seriously threatened by pet collectors, clearing for farmland, illegal logging, increasingly frequent fires, mining of rubies, tourmaline, rhodolite, gold and dolomite and limestone from outcrops on which the screwpines grow.
 Invasive trees such as Cedrela are also a threat.
 There is little forest left unaffected.